MrYo531/CS5350/README.md

 "python3 ./dt.py ada 5 bag"

 In the Linear Regression folder is the gradient descent and stochastic gradient descent algorithm.
 Simply run the script to see the best weight and cost function value for the test data.

 For example:
 "python3 '.\stochastic gradient descent.py'"

+Update:

+For the Perceptron algorithm, simply run the command with one arguement, which specifies with version to run.
+Either "standard", "voted", or "average".

+For example, the followng command will run the perceptron algorithm using the average version:
+"python3 .\perceptron.py average"